corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/serialization-default-evolution.md

 * Adding nullable properties.
-* Adding non-nullable properties *if* an annotated constructor is provided.
+* Adding non-nullable properties if, and only if, an annotated constructor is provided.
 * Removing properties.
 * Reordering constructor parameters.